tsdiokno/abl/content/tl/docs/nt/roma/roma-9.md

 [^32]: Why is that?
 Because they did not pursue it by faith, but as if it were by works.
 They stumbled over the stumbling stone.

 [^33] Gaya ng nakasulat,

-Tumingin kayo, maglalagay ako sa Zion batong nakakatisod at nakakapagpatumba, at kung sino man ang mananalig sa kaniya ay hindi mapapahiya.
+  Tumingin kayo, maglalagay ako sa Zion batong nakakatisod at nakakapagpatumba, at kung sino man ang magtitiwala sa kaniya ay hindi mapapahiya.

 [^33]: As it is written,
   Look, I am putting a stone in Zion to stumble over